 What’s the biggest mistake you’ve made while using CBD?

-Now it’s your time to share the biggest mistake you’ve made while taking CBD!
-Don’t worry, we have all been there before!
+Now, t’s time to share the biggest mistake that you’ve made while taking CBD – don’t worry, we’ve all been there at some point!